 Being a pastor and believer, I have found myself in a dilemma.
 Should I give up and accept everything that comes my way, or should I look to God for His deliverance?

 It might surprise you, but it took a lot of encouragement from others, prayers, and a touch from God to choose the latter.
-You might think it strange of me being a pastor needed that much help to decide on the obvious, but it’s not until you are in such a position that you see how weak and helpless you really are.
+You may think it strange of me, being a pastor needed that much help to decide on the obvious, but it’s not until you are in such situations that you see how weak and helpless you can become.

-Everything hasn’t quite worked out yet, but two days ago God favored me with a financial need I was worrying about.
-And yesterday, the Lord intervened in two stressful situations that were causing me great pain.
-And though I wouldn't say that everything is sorted out, I will confess that I am seeing some encouraging signs.
+As I do my best to encourage, everything hasn’t quite worked out yet, but two days ago God favored me with a financial need I was so worried about.
+Yesterday, the Lord intervened in two stressful situations that were causing me great pain.
+Though I wouldn't say that everything is sorted out, I will confess that I am seeing some encouraging signs.

 In hard times, the devil has a way of drawing our focus on things that are going wrong in our lives.
-The devil is a master at work in his quest to frustrate us; he relentlessly attacks us in our vulnerable areas with the intent to frustrate us so that in the end we abandon our dreams and aspirations and even give up on God.
+The devil is a master at work in the flesh realm; he relentlessly attacks our vulnerable areas with the intent to frustrate so that in the end we abandon our dreams, aspirations and even give up on God.

-But I thank God that the devil failed in his plans to rob me of my hope and confidence in God, with the help of God, the scriptures, my family and friends, I was able to renew my mind and refresh my strength in God.
+But I thank God that the devil failed in his plans to rob me of my hope and confidence in God, with the help of God, the scriptures, my family, and friends, I was able to renew my mind and strength in God.

-My season of hardship did not get the better of me, the scriptures above all helped me.
+Hard times are innivitable.
+In some way, fashion or shape, they will come.
+But I did not allow them get the better of me, the scriptures helped me.
 And the good news is—the scriptures can help you too, it does not matter how bleak your circumstances may look right now—God has not forgotten you, and He surely cares about you.
-You might be struggling to catch a break, but God has something awesome in store for you.
+You might be struggling to catch a break now, but God has something awesome in store for you.

 Where does our strength come from?
 Our strength comes from the Lord.
 And the Lord is waiting to give strength to those who need it.
 But this strength does not come easy, it’s not just waiting on a plater for anyone that passes by.
 To get God‘s strength requires a total commitment of our will.
 Are we willing to surrender all of our lives to Him?
 Are we willing to commit everything that we are and desire to become into His hands?
 If our answers are yes to these questions, then we are ready to receive God‘s strength.